Transductive Zero-Shot Hashing for Multilabel Image Retrieval: Experiments

 \subsubsection{Necessary of quantization loss}

 ~We also explore the effectiveness of the proposed quantization loss.
 We compare the proposed method with its variant versions: one adopts the widely used absolute error loss that measures the Euclidean distance between continuous outputs and discrete codes directly, and the other does not use quantization loss.
-The results are presented in Figure \ref{fig:loss_compare}.
+The results are presented in Fig.~\ref{fig:loss_compare}.
 It can be seen that, without quantization loss, there is a rapid degradation of the performance.
-The difference in the evaluation index of MAP is about 0.5\%, which illustrates the importance of using quantization loss in deep hashing learning.
-We can also see that, it achieves improved results when applying the quantization losses.
-The proposed focal quantization loss leads to a significantly higher performance than all other architectures.
+The difference in the evaluation index of the MAP is about 0.5\%, which illustrates the importance of using quantization loss in deep hashing learning.
+We can also see that, applying quantified losses has greatly improved the results, the proposed focal quantization loss has a much more advanced performance among all the proposed architecture.